LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## 2\.1 Concepts foundations: ways of storing data
+## 2\.1 Conceptual foundations: ways of storing data

 There are many types of database structures and systems.
 Two common database types are relational databases and graph databases.